prasanvb/graphql-indepth/README.md

 ## Graphql

-- [Graphql request using Fetch API](basics/client/index.html)
+- Approaches

+  - Schema-First approach
+  - Code first approach

+- Graphql operation types

+  - Query
+  - Mutation
+  - Fragment
+  - Subscription
+  - {}

+- Graphql response object

+  - Data
+  - Error
+  - Variables

 - The GraphQL spec is itself transport-agnostic, however the convention adopted by the community has been to utilize POST requests but some libraries use GET requests.However, when doing so, the query has to be sent as a URL query parameter since GET requests can't have bodies.
 This can be problematic with bigger queries since you can easily hit a `414 URI Too Long` status on certain servers.
-- Schema first approach and query first approach

-### Graphql operation types

-- Query, Mutation, Fragment, Subscription, {}

-### Graphql response object

-- Data, Error, Variables
+- [Graphql request using Fetch API](basics/client/index.html)

+- Non nullable/required type representation in schema using exclamation `!` (example: `ID!`)